bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 page_template = "book-section.html"
 +++

-Okay, now that you know the basics of Bevy, let's look at an actual game.
-Specifically let's look at one of the examples that come with Bevy: Breakout.
+Now that you know the basics of Bevy, let's build a simple game.
+Specifically, let's look at one of the examples that come with Bevy: Breakout.

 ![screenshot1](breakout1.png)